-Venice, also known as Venice Beach, has a fantastical, anything can happen atmosphere.
+Venice, California, also known as Venice Beach, has a fantastical, anything can happen atmosphere.
 The seaside setting is a lively one, with such easy to satirize sites as Muscle Beach, where weightlifters pump iron under the sun, in full sight of passersby.

 Venice is right down the shoreline from Santa Monica, a much more reserved town when compared to the counter cultural goings on at Venice.
 This is especially true of Venice’s Ocean Front Walk, a 2.5 mile promenade lined with vendors, hipsters, surfers, artists, burnouts, and tourists from around the world.
 The promenade has an array of budget priced eateries selling fast food – one of the most famous is Jody Maroni’s Sausage Kingdom, which has been serving up sausage sandwiches since 1979.